-EE\1.08 Physics: Mechanics, Electricity and Magenetism
+EE_1.08 Physics: Mechanics, Electricity and Magenetism

+Workload Credits Level of module Frequency of Duration

+300 h 10 CP 1 st semester offer 1 semester

+Winter semester

+Courses Self-study Planned group

+semester hours 150 h / 10 SWS 150 h / size

+Exercises:

+semester hours 50 students

-Code Workload Credits Level of module Frequency of Duration EE_1.03 300 h 10 CP 1 st semester offer 1 semester Winter semester Courses Teaching time Self-study Planned group Lecture: 75 h / 5 semester hours 150 h / 10 SWS 150 h / 10 SWS size per week Exercises: Exercise: 75 h / 5 semester hours per week 50 students
+Teaching time semester hours 10 CP Teaching time 150 h / 10 SWS 300 h 10 CP 1st semester Teaching time Self-st semester hours 150 h / 10 SWS 150 h / 300 h 10 CP 1st semester Winter semester Teaching time Self-study 150 h / 10 SWS 150 h / 10 SWS

 This module has introduced students to key principles of Physics.
-The successful student is able to apply and use the physical concepts, laws and equations he has learned in advanced modules and in his or her professional life.
-After passing this module the student is able to describe simple motion mathematically, can decompose forces, and has a sound understanding of the physical concepts work, energy and power.
-The student has understood the principal of energy conservation and is able to solve given tasks concerning the topics mentioned above.
-The student is also able to describe simple harmonic oscillation/waves, calculate the natural frequency of simple oscillating systems, has a sound understanding of period and wave length and is able to solve basic tasks including superpositioning of waves.
-Furthermore students know fundamental principles in the topic of electricity and magnetism.
-Students understand simple electric circuits with passive components such as resistors, capacitors and inductors.
-The students are familiar with alternating current and have understood the principles of induction.
+Successful students are able to apply and use the physical concepts, laws and equations they have learned in advanced modules and their professional life.
+After passing this module students are able to describe simple motion mathematically, can decompose forces, and have a sound understanding of the physical concepts work, energy and power.
+Students have understood the principal of energy conservation and are able to solve given tasks concerning the topics mentioned above.
+They are also able to describe simple harmonic oscillation/waves, calculate the natural frequency of simple oscillating systems, have a sound understanding of period and wave length and are able to solve basic tasks including superpositioning of waves.
+Furthermore students know fundamental principles in the field of electricity and magnetism and understand simple electric circuits with passive components such as resistors, capacitors and inductors.
+They are also familiar with alternating current and have understood the principles of induction.

 - Physical quantities and units

 - 1 D and 3D Motion

 - Newton's laws ands forces

 - Friction and drag forces

 - Work, energy and power

 - Linear momentum and collsisions

 - Circular motion and angular momentum

 - Oscillations and waves

 - Electrical charges and Coulomb's law

 - Electrostatic field, electrical flux and Gauss's law

 - Electrostatic potential energy and electric potential

 - Capacitance

 - Electrical current, Ohm's law, resistance, electrical power

 - Kirchhoff's laws

-- Magnetism and Sources of the magnetic field
+- · Magnetism and sources of the magnetic field

 - Magnetic circuits

 - Induction

 - Electrical RC and RL DC-Circuits

 - AC Currents

 - Power in AC systems and power adjustment

 - Transformer